Academic Affairs Leadership Team

 Reporting: The AALT advises the VPAA.
 The VPAA will consider all recommendations made by the AALT and endorse those that are informed by best practice and compliant with applicable law.

-CompositionDean of Allied Health & Nursing Programs, Dean of Career & Technology Programs, Dean of Transfer & Adult Ed Programs, Department Chairs (4), Coordinator of High School Partnerships & Pathways, Curriculum Development Manager, Director of Workforce Development, Director of Adult & Alternative Education, and Executive Associate.
+CompositionDean of Allied Health & Nursing Programs, Dean of Career & Technology Programs, Dean of Transfer & Adult Ed Programs, Department Chairs (4), Coordinator of High School Partnerships & Pathways, Coordinator of Learning Innovations, Director of Workforce Development, Director of Adult & Alternative Education, and Executive Associate.

 Meeting Dates: Second and Fourth Tuesday of the month from 1:00p – 3:00p.